dragonman225/notionapi-agent/README.md

 }
 ```

-Note that if raw response from Notion is not JSON, the above `data` field will be an empty object.
+If raw response from Notion is not JSON, the `data` property will be an empty object.